CristianPeralta/alIAs/README.md

 ## License

-Distributed under the MIT License.
-See `LICENSE` for more information.
+This project is licensed under the GNU General Public License v3.0.
+See the [LICENSE](LICENSE) file for details.